 How do we make better decisions through the application of data, such that we can be better ancestors?

-This is a 10-week masterclass course for senior leaders, executives, board members, NED's and Directors.
-Each Tuesday Morning at 8.30 GMT there is a 40-minute call.
-There is no pre-reading, no homework; all the content and learning is bound into the sessions.
-Each session has 20 minutes of content and 20 minutes of rapid-fire questions and open- discussion.
+This is a 10-hour, one hour a week for ten weeks, masterclass course open to anyone but principally aimed at senior leadership, executives, board members, NED's and Directors.
+Each Tuesday or Thursday Morning at 8.30 GMT there is a 50-minute call.
+There is no pre-reading, no homework; all the content and learning is bound within the sessions.
+Each session has 20 minutes of content and 30 minutes of open-debate and rapid-fire questions.

-The course fee is £1 per minute. (£400) All reduced fee requests will be granted, without question, and you receive the same materials.
-The course is aimed at senior leadership and potential, therefore all places are based on qualification criteria.
+The ROI is unknown for your situation but the course fee values your time at £1 per minute.
+Because of different circumstances, all reduced fee requests will be granted, without question, and you receive the same materials.
+The course is aimed at leadership and potential, therefore all places are based on qualification criteria.

 Data is creating more and more signals and noise.
 Our hierarchy and structures appear unable to cope with the volume of data, so what does it all mean?

 Are Balanced Score Cards and KPI’s innovations nemesis? #data for #growth through #innovation.
 Discover and break the right number of critical links between outcomes and rewards/ incentives.
 Find and modify reinforcement linkages between outcomes and culture so that all questions can be rewarded.

 Power, agency and influence: a new framework about complex relationships exploring the relationship between power, agency and influence.
 The intent is to unpack each of these words and their relationships to each other.
 Power, agency and influence can have a constructive or destructive relationship cycle.
 We will explore how power, agency and influence in a constructive cycle lead to better outcomes and conversely how power, agency and influence in a destructive cycle lead to worse outcomes.